 Step 7: Remove excess adhesive

 Once the tiles are installed, tap them gently with a rubber mallet to make them stick tight on the wall.
 Use a putty knife and scrub the tiles gently to remove any access mastic from the tiles.
-After that take a damp sponge or cloth and rub the tiles with it.
+After that, take a damp sponge or cloth and rub the tiles with it.
 Leave the tiles for around 2 hours and go back to remove the tile spacers.

 Leave the tiles for 24 hours at least to make sure they’re dry before continuing with grouting.
-You can check the manufacturer’s instructions of the mastic for specific drying time.
+You can check the manufacturer’s instructions of the mastic for a specific drying time.

 How to grout and caulk a kitchen splashback

 Grout is the substance used to fill the joints between the tiles formed because of the tile spacers during the installation.
 Grout is relatively difficult to maintain.
 It can get dirty or mouldy in wet areas.
 The kitchen splashback is constantly exposed to moisture because of the constant cooking and cleaning.
 That’s why you need to waterproof it with caulk.